Recently I read an article about a woman who informed her soon-to-be ex-husband she wanted a divorce by placing a sign in a bar he frequented.

 Is a Moment of Bliss Worth a Lifetime of Misery?

 So ask yourself this.
-If you go all flamethrower and torch your soon to be ex with a sign in a bar announcing your divorce, what do you think is going ot happen?
+If you go all flamethrower and torch on your soon-to-be ex with a sign in a bar announcing your divorce, what do you think is going to happen?
 Do you think they’ll agree to let you keep the house? provide the requested child support or alimony?
 Agree to your preferred child custody arrangement?

 Um… no. Quite the opposite.

-How you start the process will dictate how you go through it and ultimately recover from it so suppress the urge (as tempting as it might be) to give your soon to be ex the royal kiss off and take the high road.
+How you start the divorce process will dictate how you go through it and ultimately recover from it so suppress the urge (as tempting as it might be) to give your soon-to-be ex the royal kiss-off and take the high road.

 You and your kids will be much better off in the long run, guaranteed.